adaptyteam/adapty-docs/versioned_docs/version-3.0/webhook-flows.md

 ### Trial with Successful Conversion Flow

-The most standard flow is the trial with a successful conversion when a user starts a trial, provides a credit card, and at the moment of the trial expiration, the payment is successful and the trial is converted to a standard subscription.
+The most common flow occurs when a user starts a trial, provides a credit card, and successfully converts to a standard subscription at the end of the trial period.
 In this situation, the **Trial started** event is created at the moment when the user starts it and the **Trial converted** event is created after the payment and when the standard subscription starts.

 In this flow, a user starts a trial with a payment method on file.
 A **Trial started** event is triggered when the trial begins.
 If the payment succeeds at the end of the trial, it's followed by a **Trial converted** event after the successful payment, marking the start of a standard subscription.